brucemack/brucemack.github.io/ampersand/index.md

 There are well established ways to get on AllStarLink using the [ASL3](https://allstarlink.github.io/) package and the [Asterisk](https://www.asterisk.org/) open-source PBX.
 Asterisk is a sophisticated system intended for a broad set of telephony applications.
 As such, it can be hard to understand, hard to configure, and hard to enhance.
-The Ampersand project is focused on supporting a minimal set of capabilities needed by hams.
+The Ampersand project is focused on supporting a **minimal set of capabilities needed by hams.**

 # Conceptual Model of the Ampersand Server

-(Work in process, diagram needed)
+_(Work in process, diagram needed)_

 This section describes the conceptual model of the Ampersand Server.
 Ampersand enables integration with the AllStarLink network (abbreviated ASL).
-For the purposes of this description, ASL consists of the following parts:
+For the purposes of this description, we define ASL as the following:

-* A node numbering namespace that assigns a unique identifier for each node on the ASL network.
+* A namespace that assigns a unique identifier for each node on the ASL network.
-* A robust process for issuing node numbers that prevents duplicates and ensures that only licensed amateurs are allowed on the network.
+* A robust process for issuing node numbers that tracks ownership, prevents duplicates and ensures that only licensed amateurs are allowed on the network.
 * The [documented IAX2 protocol](https://datatracker.ietf.org/doc/html/rfc5456), which allows ASL servers to communicate with each other across public/private IP networks.
 * The AllStarLink registration service that provides:
-  - The ability to resolve a node number to an IP address and port number using documented APIs.
+  - The ability to resolve a node number to an IP address and port number using documented APIs and/or DNS.
   - A secure way to allow a node owner to update the IP address and port number of their node using documented APIs.